datahint-eu/edu-dotnet/dotnet/Collections.md

 Only use collections from the following namespaces:
 - `System.Collections.Generic`: 95% of the use cases
 - `System.Collections.Concurrent`: used in multi-threaded code
-- `System.Collections.Immutable`
+- `System.Collections.Immutable`: used when the collection never changes after it's initial value

+TODO: some info about collection capacities

 ## Big-O notation